MacHeathz/RunAnalysis/CodeBook.md

 The raw data was collected in a test environment, where 30 human subjects were measured while performing several activities while wearing a Samsung Galaxy S phone on their belt.

 ###Notes on the original (raw) data
 The raw data contains several variables that were aggregates of the raw measurements.
+I chose to leave those out of my analysis.

 ##Creating the tidy datafile